Michael-Franklyn-MDF/akan-name-generator/README.md

 ## Setup Instructions
 1. Creating the HTML Form, for users to input their birthdate and gender
 2. Making a custom made CSS file, to give the HTML Form factor an appiling look
-3. Implementation of JavaScript, to grant the HTML Form factor the ablity to calculate and intaract.
+3. Implementation of JavaScript, to grant the HTML Form factor the ablity to calculate and interact.

 ## BDD (Behavior-Driven Development)
 - **Given** a user visits the Akan Name Generator page